mattjr/syntheticcv/readme.md

 	python test_vapory.py

-it will create the images shown in the examples above in a the tmp subfolder
+it will create the images shown in the examples above in a the tmp sub-folder

 #TODO

-* check that the ground truth dispary maps are correct, could be done by wrappng the left image into the right image and the other way around.
+* check that the ground truth disparity maps are correct, could be done by wrapping the left image into the right image and the other way around.

 * modify vapory or add a layer to use the patched megapov executable (or use the symbolic link trick discussed above) and add the code to read the depth map, disparity maps and occlusion map (read_depth/py) to the vapory code, to make a nice python interface.
 We need to add a local copy of vapory to the code to do that.

-* give a better control of the camera paramters using te classical conventions used in computer vision, uncluding the focal, position of the central point etc. Maybe allows to add distortions in the camera? there are already some non conventional camera models in povray [see here](http://www.povray.org/documentation/view/3.6.1/247/)
+* give a better control of the camera parameters using te classical conventions used in computer vision, including the focal, position of the central point etc. Maybe allows to add distortions in the camera? there are already some non conventional camera models in povray [see here](http://www.povray.org/documentation/view/3.6.1/247/)

 * obtain motion field for non rigid scene.
 It might be quite difficult to do.

-* add code to evaluate the quality of stereo reconstruction algorithms that have been executed on the generated synthetic data (maybe usung some code from ipol or middleburry ?)
+* add code to evaluate the quality of stereo reconstruction algorithms that have been executed on the generated synthetic data (maybe using some code from ipol or middleburry ?)

-* add code to evaluate the quality of multiview calibrations and reconstructions.
+* add code to evaluate the quality of multi-view calibrations and reconstructions.
 It would preferably be written in python.
 Could get inspiration from the code available on the middlebury page [here](http://vision.middlebury.edu/stereo/submit3/)

 * check that the rendering using the patched megapov executable is not slower than the original povray 3.7 (it seems slower to me)